JaStaGa/JSG/README.md

 Time Stamp Reflections:

+7/25/23 3:10pm

+Once again working on this while I'm on the clock.
+This time I'm at Eastern Bank.
+I began using Github Codespace for the first time today, and it is life changing.
+I'll be on here all the time since I can't use my personal laptop here.

 7/23/23 11:02am

 I always find myself doing the most extracurricular work WHILE I am working for a job.
 I've been at NYSC since 6:45am, and will be here until 5pm.
 I really appreciate this time in my life because although I have been "busy" with two jobs, I still have so much free time to spend time on my own personal interests.